nonfiction/wordpress-base/README.md

 # apache-php base image for Wordpress

-This extends the `php:7.4-apache` with a few additional packages we rely for deploying wordpress websites.
+This extends `php:7.4-apache` with a few additional packages we rely on for deploying Wordpress websites.

 ## Makefile commands: